chiara-knicker/CSE121_Labs/README.md

 ninja
 ```

-To stop monitor: ctrl+] or ctrl+t ctrl+x for some keyboards (e.g. German)

 # Use GitHub on Pi4
+1. Create ssh key
 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

+2. Copy the public key and add it to your GitHub account
 ```
 cat [path-to-public-key]/id_ed25519.pub
 ```

-copy the public key and add it to your GitHub account:
-"settings" > "SSH and GPG keys", paste the public key you copied
+"Settings" > "SSH and GPG keys"

+Paste the public key you copied

+3. Configure user
 ```
 git config --global user.email "your_email"
 ```